 CMMB South Sudan History

-Since 2009, CMMB South Sudan has provided health solutions and development support to communities devastated by civil conflict.
-Like the women and children we serve, we call South Sudan home.
+Since 2009, CMMB South Sudan has provided health solutions to rural communities.
+Like the families we serve, we call South Sudan home.
 With our shared commitment to healthier lives, we continue a long tradition of service.

 Inception of the Catholic Medical Mission Board (CMMB)

 Grieving the death of his wife and infant daughter, a young American doctor named Dr. Paluel Flagg sought solace in ministry.
-In Haiti, he served those with leprosy—and saw the immense need there and around the world.
+In Haiti, he served those with Hansen’s Disease (commonly called leprosy)—and saw the immense need there and around the world.
 That realization sparked an idea—to encourage medical missionaries to bring health solutions to the world’s most vulnerable communities.

 The First Medical Volunteer